CERT-Polska/lint-python-action/README.md

 $ lint-python --check
 ```

-If you want to install packages and tools required for linting, use `--install` flag.
+If you have not installed packages and tools required for linting, use `--install` flag or `--install-only` flag if
+you don't want to lint immediately after successful installation.
 ```console
 $ lint-python --install
 ```